Common ways to access braille files

 Reading braille with the Braille Ready Format (BRF)

-Most of UK education collection books are available in BRF.
+Most of RNIB Bookshare books are available in BRF.
 English language books can be accessed in contracted or uncontracted braille, in either Unified English Braille (UEB) or English Braille, American Edition (EBAE).
 If a book is available in BRF, the BRF option will be shown in the file format dropdown list, for more specifics see our help article: How do I download BRF?
 Options to adjust the braille size and format are in the Download Preferences under: BRF Size and Format, and Braille Grade.

 What is BRF?